-AGENDA FOR CHANGE

-Pay and Banding of Trainees: Advice on Implementation of Annex U for the Radiography Workforce

-AGENDA FOR CHANGE
+AGENDA FOR CHANGE CAREER PROGRESSION

-Pay and Banding of Trainees: Advice on Implementation of Annex U for the Radiography Workforce

-Society of Radiographers' Responsible Officer: Linda Pennell

-First edition January 2006 ISBN 0 9503597 6 9

-The Society of Radiographers

-207 Providence Square Mill Street London SE1 2EW

-Telephone 020 7740 7200 Facsimile: 020 7740 7233 E-mail: info@sor.org Website: www.sor.org

-1.0 Introduction
+MANAGERS' AND REPRESENTATIVES' BRIEFING

-- 1.1 Annex U of the Agenda for Change NHS Terms and Conditions of Service Handbook addresses the pay and conditions of service for trainees.
-It acknowledges that there are a wide range of such staff and provides three categories into which they should fall.
-Annex U also provides guidance on assimilation following completion of training. - 1.2 Since the Terms and Conditions Handbook was agreed, further national guidance has been produced to describe how Annex U applies to a range of staff groups within the NHS.
-However, radiographers and the radiography workforce are not covered by this additional guidance. - 1.3 Accordingly, the Society of Radiographers feels it is important to provide this advice to NHS employing organisations in the UK, and to its members. - 1.4 Society of Radiographers' members likely to be affected by Annex U are those undergoing training to be: - Advanced or consultant practitioners; - Assistant practitioners; - In service (ie employees) student radiographers, or; - Helpers, and clinical support workers. - 1.5 Other training groups may emerge in the future, at which time the criteria in Annex U will need to be used to identify the best fit for these. - 1.6 This guidance document provides advice relative to each of the above groups.
+Annex U of the Agenda for Change NHS Terms and Conditions of Service Handbook addresses the pay and conditions of service for trainees.

+The annex acknowledges that there are a wide range of such staff and provides three categories into which they should fall.
+Annex U also provides guidance on assimilation following completion of training.

+Since the Terms and Conditions Handbook was agreed, further national guidance has been produced to describe how Annex U applies to a range of staff groups within the NHS.

+However, radiographers and the

+radiography workforce are not covered by this additional guidance.

+Accordingly, the Society of Radiographers feels it is important to provide this advice to NHS employing organisations in the UK, and to its members.
+Society of Radiographers' members likely to be affected by Annex U are those undergoing training to be:

+- Advanced or consultant practitioners;

+- Assistant practitioners;

+- In service (ie employees) student radiographers, or;

+- Helpers, and clinical support workers.

+Other training groups may emerge in the future, at which time the criteria in Annex

+U will need to be used to identify the best fit for these.

+This guidance document provides advice relative to each of the above groups.
 It will be updated as other training groups from the radiography workforce emerge.
-Of particular note is that the provisions for pay and banding of trainees apply regardless of whether training is being undertaken on a full-time or a part-time basis. - 1.7 Additionally, guidance on dealing with existing trainees is also provided, along with advice relevant to categories of staff not covered by Annex U, for example, return to practice radiographers.
+Of particular note is that the provisions for pay and banding of trainees apply regardless of whether training is being undertaken on a full-time or a part-time basis.

+Additionally, guidance on dealing with existing trainees is also provided, along with advice relevant to categories of staff not covered by Annex U, for example, return to practice radiographers.

+Annex U covers...

+SoR members likely to be affected by Annex U are those undergoing training to be:

+- Advanced or consultant practitioners;

+- Assistant practitioners;

+- In service (ie employees) student radiographers, or;

+- Helpers, and clinical support workers.

+What it means to you

+Here's a round-up of what Annex U means to different groups of radiography workers...

-2.0 Helpers
+Helpers

-2.1 Trainee helpers would be expected to undertake a short period of learning on the job, and this is likely to be less than 12 months in duration.
+Trainee helpers would be expected to undertake a short period of learning on the job, and this is likely to be less than 12 months in duration.

 They are likely to possess the basic knowledge and skills required as they enter the role.
 Hence, their jobs can be evaluated using the NHS Job Evaluation Scheme and section 2 (ii) of Annex U would apply to this group of staff.

-3.0 Clinical support workers
+Clinical support workers

-3.1 Staff in this section of the radiography support workforce are likely to be engaged in longer term training whilst an employee, typically undertaking a relevant NVQ at Level 2 or 3 and taking a minimum of two years to complete.
+Staff in this section of the radiography support workforce are likely to be engaged in longer term training whilst they are an employee, typically undertaking a relevant NVQ at Level 2 or 3 and taking a minimum of two years to complete.

 Over the time of their training, they will develop their knowledge, skills and contributions to the service significantly so the use of job evaluation is not appropriate.
 Hence, section 2 (iii) of Annex U should be used for this group.

-4.0 Assistant practitioners
+Assistant practitioners

-- 4.1 These staff should be covered by section 2 (iii) of Annex U. This applies to trainees who undertake all their training while employees.
-As their skills and role will change considerably during their training period, the job evaluation scheme cannot be used to measure their pay. - 4.2 Annex U provides for these staff to be paid a percentage of the top point of the pay band of the job for which these staff are training, ie the band for a qualified assistant practitioner.
+These staff should be covered by section 2 (iii) of Annex U. This applies to trainees who undertake all their training while employees.
+As their skills and role will change considerably during their training period, the job evaluation scheme cannot be used to measure their pay.

+Annex U provides for these staff to be paid a percentage of the top point of the pay band of the job for which these staff are training, ie the band for a qualified assistant practitioner.
 The job evaluation profile for an assistant practitioner identifies Band 4 as the appropriate pay band.

-5.0 In service student radiographers (degree) trainees
+In service student radiographers

+(degree) trainees